Skip to content

 Recent examples of Hamish’s work include:

-• Finsbury Food Group Plc v.
-Axis Corporate Capital UK Ltd [2023] (awaiting judgment): representing the defendant W&I insurers in relation to the £20m acquisition of a food manufacturing business.
-The buyer of the business claimed under the W&I policy on the basis of alleged breaches of a number of warranties under the share purchase agreement (led by Daniel Shapiro KC).
+• Finsbury Food Group Plc v Axis Corporate Capital UK Ltd [2023] EWHC 1559 (Comm).
+Commercial Court trial representing the defendant W&I insurers who underwrote a £20 million acquisition of a food manufacturing business.
+The buyer of the business claimed under the W&I policy on the basis of alleged breaches of a number of warranties under the share purchase agreement.
+The defendant insurers succeeded on every issue after a two-week trial (led by Daniel Shapiro KC).

-• Environment Agency v South West Water Limited [2023] (awaiting judgment): representing the defendant water company in this environmental prosecution relating to seven pollution incidents over the course of 2016 – 2018 (led by Dominic Kay KC and Malcolm Galloway)
+• Environment Agency v South West Water Limited [2023]: representing the defendant water company in this environmental prosecution relating to seven pollution incidents over the course of 2016 – 2018 (led by Dominic Kay KC and Malcolm Galloway)

 • Reeves v Drew & Ors [2022] EWHC 159 (Ch): representing the successful defendant in one of the most valuable probate claims to have been determined in this jurisdiction, and in which findings of dishonesty were made against the claimant and other witnesses (led by Constance McDonnell KC).